 Description of MA Program

 The Baylor University Religion Department offers a Master of Arts (MA) degree, with concentrations in Old Testament, New Testament, Historical Studies, and Theological Studies.
 The 30 credit hour program has both thesis and non-thesis options available.
-The application deadline for admission into the 2017-2018 academic year is December 1, 2016, and space is limited.
+The application deadline for admission into the 2022-2023 academic year was December 15, 2021, but we are not currently admitting students except in rare situations.
+Before applying, please contact the Academic and Student Support Associate (254-710-3742) in the Graduate Studies office for the Religion Department to see whether your goals fit these criteria or whether other Masters programs at Baylor would meet your needs.

 Benefits of the program include: